The excellent We The Curious science museum is one of Bristol’s most family-friendly attractions.

 Visiting We The Curious

-We The Curious is located in the Canon’s Wharf area of Bristol near Millenium Square.
+We The Curious is near Millenium Square in the Canon’s Wharf area of Bristol.
 Nearby attractions include Bristol Aquarium and Bristol Cathedral and it is just a short walk across Pero’s Bridge to Arnolfini, Queen Square and the Old City.

-Like most science museums, We The Curious is a great spot to take the kids, however, it is not a particularly cheap attraction to visit and there is an additional charge for planetarium shows (£2.50 for 2D shows and £3.50 for 3D shows).
-It works out around 5% cheaper if you buy your tickets online and admission is cheaper if you visit 1½ hours before closing time.
+Like most science museums, We The Curious is a great spot to take the kids, however, it is not a particularly cheap attraction to visit and there is an additional charge for planetarium shows (£4).
+Admission is cheaper if you visit after 3pm, as you’ll have less time to see the exhibits.

-The museum has a nice on-site cafe, although there are several other places to eat and drink nearby, particularly alongside the waterfront.
+The museum has a nice cafe on site and there is a good choice of other places to eat and drink nearby, particularly alongside the waterfront.

 It also has a gift shop, which like most museum gift shops is a great place to pick up unique gifts and souvenirs.